 Take the paved road into Castle Rock Regional Recreation Area.
-This small developed park in Pine Canyon features some nice wooded picnic areas, but the main attraction is a swimming pool in the shade of some huge oaks.
+This small developed park in Pine Canyon has nice wooded picnic areas, but the main attraction is a swimming pool in the shade of some huge oaks.

-Continue along the popular canyon-bottom road.
+Continue along popular canyon-bottom road.
+The road is very popular, and on a nice weekend you might pass 1–2 groups of hikers every minute.
 There are some nice views of the Castle Rock rock formations above.
 The trail passes some small sunny meadows before diving under shady forest canopy.

-At the intersection with the Little Yosemite Trail is a small picnic area in a blue oak grove at a wide spot in the canyon.
-Most people continue along Stage Road; however, right after the picnic area it enters Mount Diablo State Park and becomes less scenic.
-Instead, turn right onto the Little Yosemite Trail.
+Just past the intersection with the Little Yosemite Trail is a small picnic area in a blue oak grove at a wide spot in the canyon.
+Most people continue along Stage Road, but instead, turn right onto the Little Yosemite Trail.

-The singletrack trail climbs past a rock formation with a small seasonal cascade (thus the name 'Little Yosemite'; emphasis on the 'little').
+The singletrack trail climbs past a rock formation with a small seasonal cascade.
 It climbs through a wooded side canyon that becomes gradually more open, then emerges into bright sunny grasslands, a striking change from the deep shade of the canyon.

-Turn onto the Briones to Mount Diablo Regional Trail, which rises and falls as it winds over the curiously lumpy landscape, offering nice views of the scenic blue oak-sprinkled hills below and Mount Diablo above.
-The trail passes China Wall, an odd rock formation consisting of two lines of standing rocks, then after a final hill, it settles into a long, gradual descent.
+Turn onto the Briones to Mount Diablo Regional Trail, which rises and falls as it winds over the hilly landscape, offering nice views of the scenic blue oak-sprinkled hills below and Mount Diablo above.
+The trail passes China Wall, a rock formation with two lines of standing rocks, then after a final hill, it settles into a long, gradual descent.

 Turn onto the Fairy Lantern Trail, which descends into an oak-wooded canyon.
 If you’ve had enough climbing it’s possible to continue on the Fairy Lantern Trail all the way to Stage Road.
 However, a much more scenic and interesting option is to turn onto the Shell Ridge Loop Trail.

-The trail climbs over a second, smaller knoll, then begins a steep descent with more views of Mount Diablo.
+The trail climbs over a second, smaller knoll, then begins a steep descent back to the parking lot, with more views of Mount Diablo.